 But then in 1990, anison singer and vocal trainer MIQ (pronounced Miku) performed the jazzier take that has been usually heard in the stores nowadays.
 I tried to find out who came up with the Japanese lyrics but apparently they differ depending on the branch whether it is in Tokyo, Osaka or Sapporo, for example.
 So I can only figure that someone in an advertising company or the marketing division of Yodobashi itself has been responsible for those.
 However, the lyrics for the branch in Shinjuku West were created by the actual founder, Terukazu Fujisawa(藤沢昭和).

-The above video is approaching three years old and so the format has changed since then (according to my visit there last year), but you can take a gander at the restaurant floor for Yodobashi Akiba.
+I'm sure the format has changed since my visit there last year, but you can take a gander at the restaurant floor for Yodobashi Akiba.
 I don't have any recommendations; they all seem scrumptious!

 No comments: